 So Lithium batteries can give five times back up in a day if there are intermittent power cuts.

-Whereas the tubular batteries will not be able to give backups twice a day.
+Meanwhile, tubular batteries will not be able to give backups twice a day.

 Lithium batteries have four times the life of tubular batteries.
 The Lithium battery comes with a Digital Warranty of 3 years.

 Lithium batteries have a narrower operating temperature range than lead-acid batteries.
 This means that lithium batteries are less tolerant of extreme temperatures.